-All experiments were conducted on eight 40G A100 GPUs, with each sample iterated 10 times.
-The total experimental duration was 3 hours.
-In LLaVA-Med, `do\_sample` was set to `False`, and the existing system prompt within LLaVA-Med was used.
-The suffix tokens were set to 10, employing special tokens "<im\_start>" and "<im\_end>".
-All images were resized to 224x224.
-For image attacks, \(\epsilon = 0.3\), \(\alpha = 2/255\) (Equation \ref{equ:pgd}).
-For text attacks, the batch size was 10, and top-k was 64.
-During transfer attack inference, the default config of the target model was used.
+All experiments are conducted on eight 40G A100 GPUs, with each sample iterated 10 times.
+The total experimental duration is 3 hours.
+In LLaVA-Med, \verb|do_sample| is set to `False', and the existing system prompt within LLaVA-Med is used.
+The suffix tokens are set to 10, employing special tokens \verb|<im_start>| and \verb|<im_end>|.
+All images are resized to 224x224.
+For image attacks, \(\epsilon = 0.3\), \(\alpha = 2/255\) (Equation~\ref{eq:pgd}).
+For text attacks, the batch size is 10, and top-k is 64.
+During transfer attack inference, the default config of the target model is used.